Theacrine

-Theacrine, also known as 1,3,7,9-tetramethyluric acid, is a purine alkaloid found in cupuaçu (Theobroma grandiflorum) and in a Chinese kucha tea (苦茶 (kǔ chá, bitter tea)) (Camellia assamica var. kucha).
+Theacrine, also known as 1,3,7,9-tetramethyluric acid, is a purine alkaloid found in cupuaçu (Theobroma grandiflorum), in a Chinese variety of tea called kucha (苦茶 (kǔ chá, bitter tea)) (Camellia assamica var. kucha), and in stenophylla coffee.
 It shows anti-inflammatory and analgesic effects and appears to affect adenosine signalling in a manner similar to caffeine.
 In kucha leaves, theacrine is synthesized from caffeine in what is thought to be a three-step pathway.
 Theacrine and caffeine are structurally similar.

 Pharmacology

 Pharmacodynamics

 The exact mechanism of action of theacrine is uncertain, as no binding affinities have been published.
 However, animal research involving selective A1 and A2A adenosine agonists found theacrine pretreatment attenuated the expected motor depression induced by adenosine agonism, indicating that theacrine is likely an adenosine antagonist.

 Administration of selective dopamine D1 and D2 antagonists demonstrate that, similarly to caffeine, the behavioural effects of theacrine are in part mediated by dopamine receptors.